Presenting higher stacks as simplicial schemes: Introduction

-Section \ref{dsheaves} adapts many of the results of Section \ref{qucohsn} to derived stacks.
-It then applies them to construct the relative cotangent complex of a morphism in \S \ref{cotsn}, compatibly with existing characterisations (Propositions \ref{cotgood} and \ref{cfolsson}).
 In \S \ref{defsn}, we then show how the cotangent complex governs deformations.
 We first consider deformations of morphisms of derived Artin stacks in Theorem \ref{defmorstack}, generalising the deformations of $1$-morphisms of Artin $1$-stacks considered in \cite{aokihom}.
 We then consider deformations of derived Artin stacks in Theorem \ref{deformstack}, generalising the deformations of Artin $1$-stacks considered in \cite{aoki}.

 I would like to thank Barbara Fantechi for raising many important and interesting questions about the relation between $n$-stacks and simplicial schemes.
-I would also like to thank Bertrand To\"en for his helpful comments, and Mathieu Anel for explaining properties of unique factorisation systems.
+I would also like to thank Bertrand To\"en for his helpful comments, Mathieu Anel for explaining properties of unique factorisation systems, and the referee for identifying many inaccuracies and imprecisions.